SavoCv/final-project/README.md

 ### TODO
 - Bug: When play again is clicked, the move is registered for a new game
+- Bug: The counters on the right side are not updated when the game is over.
+- Bug: Check min_max algorithm, it may return wrong move when it is close to end of game
 - When the player is skipping a move, notify them about it.
 - Undo
 - Restart game